PARIS, September 19, 2012 (AFP)

-The deaths raised to over 30 the toll from incidents linked to the trailer for “Innocence of Muslims,” a film produced by extremist Christians in the United States that depicts the Prophet Mohammed as a thuggish womanizer.
+“Innocence of Muslims,” a crudely made film produced by extremist Christians in the United States that depicts the Prophet Mohammed as a thuggish womaniser, has triggered protests in at least 20 countries since excerpts were posted on the Internet.

-French Prime Minister Jean-Marc Ayrault said anyone offended by cartoons could take the matter to the courts after expressing his “disapproval of all excesses”.
+Prime Minister Jean-Marc Ayrault said anyone offended by cartoons could take the matter to the courts but made it clear there would be no action against the weekly.

-But he emphasized France’s tradition of free speech.
-“We are in a country where freedom of expression is guaranteed, including the freedom to caricature,” he said on RTL radio.
+“We are in a country where freedom of expression is guaranteed, including the freedom to caricature,” he said.

 “If people really feel offended in their beliefs and think there has been an infringement of the law — and we are in a state where laws must be totally respected — they can go to court,” Ayrault said.